rails/rails/guides/source/contributing_to_ruby_on_rails.md

 If you've found a problem in Ruby on Rails that is not a security risk, search the [Issues](https://github.com/rails/rails/issues) on GitHub, in case it has already been reported.
 If you cannot find any open GitHub issues addressing the problem you found, your next step will be to [open a new issue](https://github.com/rails/rails/issues/new).
 (See the next section for reporting security issues.)

 We've provided an issue template for you so that when creating an issue you include all the information needed to determine whether there is a bug in the framework.
 Each issue needs to include a title and clear description of the problem.
-Make sure to include as much relevant information as possible including a code sample or failing test that demonstrates the expected behavior, as well as your system configuration.
+Make sure to include as much relevant information as possible, including a code sample or failing test that demonstrates the expected behavior, as well as your system configuration.
 Your goal should be to make it easy for yourself - and others - to reproduce the bug and figure out a fix.

-Once you open an issue it may or may not see activity right away unless it is a "Code Red, Mission Critical, the World is Coming to an End" kind of bug.
+Once you open an issue, it may or may not see activity right away unless it is a "Code Red, Mission Critical, the World is Coming to an End" kind of bug.
 That doesn't mean we don't care about your bug, just that there are a lot of issues and pull requests to get through.
-Other people with the same problem can find your issue and confirm the bug and may collaborate with you on fixing it.
+Other people with the same problem can find your issue, and confirm the bug, and may collaborate with you on fixing it.
 If you know how to fix the bug, go ahead and open a pull request.

 ### Create an Executable Test Case